envoyproxy/data-plane-api/XDS_PROTOCOL.md

 CDS/EDS update with both __X__ and __Y__, then the RDS update repointing from __X__ to __Y__ and then a CDS/EDS update dropping __X__.

-In general, to avoid traffic drop:
+In general, to avoid traffic drop, sequencing of updates should follow a `make before break` model, wherein
-* Sequencing should be make before break.
+* CDS updates (if any) must always be pushed first.
+* EDS updates (if any) must arrive after CDS updates for the respective clusters.
-* LDS and CDS updates should arrive before the respective RDS and EDS updates.
+* LDS updates must arrive after corresponding CDS/EDS updates.
-* CDS/EDS resources corresponding to routes in LDS/RDS should be available at update.
+* RDS updates related to the newly added listeners must arrive in the end.

+xDS updates can be pushed independently if no new clusters/routes/listeners are added.

 ### Aggregated Discovery Services (ADS)